breandan/kotlingrad/README.md

 |                    **J**(A)                     |                               |            `grad(a)`             |             `a.grad()`              |               (`a`: C(ℝ<sup>τ</sup>→ℝ<sup>m</sup>)) → (ℝ<sup>τ</sup>→ℝ<sup>m×τ</sup>)                            |
 |             **J**<sub><b>B</b></sub>(A)         |    `a.d(b)`<br>`a.grad(b)`    |            `grad(a, b)`          |                                     | (`a`: C(ℝ<sup>τ</sup>→ℝ<sup>m</sup>), `b`: C(ℝ<sup>λ</sup>→ℝ<sup>n</sup>)) → (ℝ<sup>?</sup>→ℝ<sup>m×n</sup>)     |

 More concretely, ℝ can be a `Double`, `Float` or `BigDecimal`.
-Specialized operators defined for subsets of ℝ, e.g. `Int`, `Short` or `BigInteger` for subsets of ℤ, however differentiation is [only defined](https://en.wikipedia.org/wiki/Differentiable_function) for continuous functions on ℝ.
+Specialized operators are defined for subsets of ℝ, e.g. `Int`, `Short` or `BigInteger` for subsets of ℤ, however differentiation is [only defined](https://en.wikipedia.org/wiki/Differentiable_function) for continuous functions on ℝ.

 <sup>&dagger;</sup> `a` and `b` are higher-order functions.
 These may be constants (e.g. D0, `1.0`), variables (e.g. `Var("x")`) or expressions (e.g. `x + 1`, `2 * x + y`).